Partap1995/pratapdataanalytics/README.md

 # Data Analytics Project

-This project contains SQL scripts for managing employee data, their departments, and related projects.
-It includes the creation of a database, tables, and various queries to analyze and manipulate the data.
+Through this project I want to show that i have some knowledge of MYSQL programming.
+This project includes different commands, joins and subqueries used in MYSQL.
+This project consists of a database 'data_analytics' and three tables.
+The code is about creating a database and three tables with 10 rows per table and executing different MYSQL commands.

 ## Database Structure